Pathophysiology of hypertension: Autonomic nervous system

 levels which generally induces downregulation of noradrenergic receptor, and it is believed that this abnormal response is genetically inherited.

 Exposure to stress increases sympathetic outflow, and repeated stress-induced vasoconstriction may result in vascular hypertrophy, leading to progressive increases in peripheral resistance and blood pressure.
 This could partly explain the greater incidence of hypertension in lower socioeconomic groups, since they must endure greater levels of stress associated with daily living.
 Persons with a family history of hypertension manifest augmented vasoconstrictor and sympathetic responses to laboratory stressors, such as cold pressor testing and mental stress, that may predispose them to hypertension.
 This is particularly true of young African Americans.
 Exaggerated stress responses may contribute to the increased incidence of hypertension in this group.
+For patients having hypertension, higher heart rate variability (HRV) is a risk factor for atrial fibrillation.

 Resistant hypertension can be treated by electrically stimulating the baroreflex with a pacemaker-like device.

 Renin–angiotensin–aldosterone system

 Another system maintaining the extracellular fluid volume, peripheral resistance, and that if disturbed may lead to hypertension, is the renin–angiotensin–aldosterone system.
 Renin is a circulating enzyme that participates in maintaining extracellular volume and arterial vasoconstriction, therefore contributing to regulation of blood pressure.
 It performs this function by breaking down (hydrolysing) angiotensinogen, secreted from the liver, into the peptide angiotensin I. Angiotensin I is further cleaved by an enzyme that is located primarily but not exclusively in the pulmonary circulation bound to endothelium; that enzyme is angiotensin converting enzyme (ACE).
 This cleavage produces angiotensin II, the most vasoactive peptide.
 Angiotensin II is a potent constrictor of all blood vessels.
 It acts on the musculature of arteries, raising peripheral resistance and thereby elevating blood pressure.
 Angiotensin II also causes the adrenal glands to release aldosterone, which stimulates the epithelial cells of the kidneys to increase re-absorption of salt and water, leading to raised blood volume and raised blood pressure.
 So elevated renin levels in the blood (normally 1.98-2.46 ng/ml in the upright position) leads to hypertension.

 Recent studies claim that obesity is a risk factor for hypertension because of activation of the renin–angiotensin system (RAS) in adipose tissue, and also linked renin–angiotensin system with insulin resistance, and claims that anyone can cause the other.
 Local production of angiotensin II in various tissues, including the blood vessels, heart, adrenals, and brain, is controlled by ACE and other enzymes, including the serine protease chymase.
 The activity of local renin–angiotensin systems and alternative pathways of angiotensin II formation may make an important contribution to remodeling of resistance vessels and the development of target organ damage (i.e. left ventricular hypertrophy, congestive heart failure, atherosclerosis, stroke, end-stage kidney disease, myocardial infarction, and arterial aneurysm) in hypertensive persons.